romi/romi-robots-docs/docs/Farmers Dashboard/assembly.md

 Tighten both nuts.

 ![](/assets/images/farmersDashboard/assembly/hands/hands-18.jpg)
-Your done with the right hand assembly!
+You're done with the right hand assembly!

 ![](/assets/images/farmersDashboard/assembly/hands/hands-19.jpg)
-Follow the same procedure with the left hand so you can start with the arms.
+Follow the same procedure with the left hand, so you can start with the arms.

 ### Left Arm